pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 We can see that the RCC registers are in the **0x40021000** - **0x400213FF** region, and the GPIOC registers are in the 0x50000800 - 0x50000BFF region.
 Following the links in the right column of Table 6 for the RCC and GPIOC peripherals, we see Table 37 and Table 46 respectively.
 These tables list the offset for each register for these peripherals.
 This "offset" just needs to be added to the base address for both peripherals to get the final register addresses.

-Let's define these register addresses at the top of `blink.c`:
+Let's define these register addresses at the top of `main.c`:

 ```
 #define RCC_IOPENR 0x40021034